Make Informed Decisions with Conagra Brands Inc. (CAG) Stock Updates

 Sponsored

-The average price point forecasted by analysts for Conagra Brands Inc. (CAG) is $41.40, which is $5.9 above the current market price.
-The public float for CAG is 471.64M, and currently, short sellers hold a 3.06% ratio of that floaft.
-The average trading volume of CAG on March 14, 2023 was 4.27M shares.
+The average price predicted for Conagra Brands Inc. (CAG) by analysts is $41.50, which is $5.55 above the current market price.
+The public float for CAG is 471.64M, and at present, short sellers hold a 3.06% of that float.
+On March 20, 2023, the average trading volume of CAG was 4.18M shares.

 CAG) stock’s latest price update

-Conagra Brands Inc. (NYSE: CAG)’s stock price has increased by 0.26 compared to its previous closing price of 35.01.
-However, the company has seen a -2.26% decrease in its stock price over the last five trading sessions.
+Conagra Brands Inc. (NYSE: CAG)’s stock price has decreased by -1.00 compared to its previous closing price of 35.88.
+Despite this, the company has seen a gain of 1.46% in its stock price over the last five trading days.
 Barron’s reported on 10/06/22 that Conagra Beats Earnings Estimates, Driven by Higher Prices

 Analysts’ Opinion of CAG

-In the past week, CAG stock has gone down by -2.26%, with a monthly decline of -2.39% and a quarterly plunge of -8.81%.
-The volatility ratio for the week is 1.99%, and the volatility levels for the last 30 days are 1.69% for Conagra Brands Inc. The simple moving average for the last 20 days is -2.66% for CAG stock, with a simple moving average of -0.88% for the last 200 days.
+The stock of Conagra Brands Inc. (CAG) has gone up by 1.46% for the week, with a -1.00% drop in the past month and a -7.69% drop in the past quarter.
+The volatility ratio for the week is 1.85%, and the volatility levels for the past 30 days are 1.66% for CAG.
+The simple moving average for the last 20 days is -1.09% for CAG stock, with a simple moving average of 0.16% for the last 200 days.

 Analysts’ Opinion of CAG